AubreyLetswele/AubreyLetswele/README.md

 - 👋 Hi, I’m @AubreyLetswele
-- 👀 I’m interested in Databases and web development
+- 👀 I’m interested in Data Science and Machine Learning
-- 🌱 I’m currently learning SQL
+- 🌱 I’m currently learning HTML, CSS, JS, C#, SQL, SAS, and R.
-- 📖 I'm full-time undergraduate student at a University
+- 📖 I'm a full-time undergraduate student at a University
-- 💞️ I’m looking to collaborate on minor projects aimed at beginenrs
+- 💞️ I’m looking to collaborate on projects aimed at developing developers' skills.
 - 📫 WhatsApp: 0680273033 or Email: aubreyletz8@gmail.com

 <!---